BZoennchen/supercollider-book/_sources/chapters/preamble/technology-and-art.md

 These individuals implement a perilous form of a technology-driven society with the economy at its absolute center: a type of digital/computational capitalism where algorithms generate money rather than value.

 We are no longer operating in a free market.
+Late-stage capitalism now features a new type of platform economy that resembles feudalism, where peasants work the land of the lords.
-We're not in a situation where the people have equal access to tools and technology.
-They no longer maintain control.
+We're in a situation where people don't have equal access to tools and technology and no longer maintain control.
-When a young person has an idea, they naturally approach a financier because they perceive it as the only way to get their product developed.
+When a young person has an idea, they naturally approach a financier, perceiving it as the only way to get their product developed.
 Developers and entrepreneurs often start with a genuine desire to improve the world.
-They believe their contribution will benefit the world in some way and empower not just them and their investors, but also some industry or consumer base.
-But then they accept funding from problematic sources, which force them into particular actions.
+They believe their contribution will benefit the world and empower not just them and their investors, but also some industry or consumer base.
-Ultimately, at the stock market, business becomes gamified, i.e., companies are no longer focused on their product.
+However, accepting funding from problematic sources often forces them into specific actions.
+Ultimately, on the stock market, business becomes gamified.
-Their minds are preoccupied with winning; it becomes a contest - Bezos versus *Sergey Brin* versus *Mark Zuckerberg*.
+Companies shift their focus away from their products and become preoccupied with competition—Bezos versus Sergey Brin versus Mark Zuckerberg.

+Additionally, since the digital industry is characterized by non-scarcity, it had to introduce a new business logic that gathers, concentrates, and "protects" knowledge and information.
+Under the guise of improving customer services, this new business logic aims to provide consumers with exactly what they want.
+I would argue, however, that the goal is more about manipulating consumers into an endless cycle of mostly subpar consumer goods.
+As previously discussed, desire is produced, channeled, and confused.

 We have to ask: